 The issue with this form of paint’s drying period is that it will dry before you’ve done painting, resulting in lumpy paint in the palette or, worse, on the painting itself.
 The paint inside the tube will even get lumpy, preventing you from painting when you want to.
 This may be very aggravating, and you can decide that you no longer wish to use acrylic paint as a result.
 It is, however, possible to resolve this issue, and we explain how to do so here.

-Place the painting on a level, hard wall.
+- Place the painting on a level, hard wall.
 This simplifies the procedure and eliminates the risk of making an error as a result of the painting falling or becoming shaky.

-Now you should begin sanding the impacted area gently.
+- Now you should begin sanding the impacted area gently.
 You should go over any bumps in the painting with a soft touch.
 Be sure not to exert too much pressure, as this will cause some of the paint to come off.
 Make sure you add constant pressure to the drawing so that all of the lumps seem to be the same size.
 You’ll see that the lumps steadily fade out, finally leaving the canvas completely devoid of them.

 When you want to focus on the artwork you’re now working on, this can be incredibly irritating.
-The paint also gets lumpy as a result of the lid not being completely closed, or as the paint ages.
+The paint also gets lumpy when we don’t close the lid completely, or as the paint ages.
 It’s also possible that storing the paint in the wrong temperature conditions will cause it to lump.

-Add some acrylic paint thinners to the bottle and start mixing until there are no more clumps.
+- Add some acrylic paint thinners to the bottle and start mixing until there are no more clumps.
 There are a lot of paint thinners that work well for this, and if you’re not sure which one to use, your nearest art supply shop will help.

 If you find that your acrylic paint is always drying out or getting lumpy, there is clearly a problem with the way you’re storing it.
 You can avoid having to deal with this problem by carefully storing your color, as well as save money in the long run.
 Here are few storage ideas for acrylic paint so you don’t have to worry about them drying out or lumping up.

-It’s also a good idea to keep the color clear from humid and muddy areas.
+It’s also a good idea to keep the color clear from humid areas.
 These circumstances will trigger a slew of issues with the color.
-It’s still safer to keep them safe, such as in a refrigerator.
-Acrylic paints can be stored at a temperature of 65 to 75 degrees Fahrenheit.
+It’s still safer to keep them safe, such as in a cabinet.
+You can store acrylic paints at a temperature of 65 to 75 degrees Fahrenheit.